aryan-t22/FunctionApp/README.md

 operations involving them (addition, subtraction, products, quotients, and composition), and then compute their Fourier Series (odd, even and full range) on a symmetric real interval [-l, l] specified by the user.**

-This project is of particular interest to individuals who either aspire to become, or are currently involved in science, especially engineers, mathematicians, and physicists, who make use of Fourier series in a variety of methods (solutions to separable Partial Differential Equations is a key example).
+This project, begun initially as apart of coursework for CPSC 210 at UBC, is of particular interest to individuals who either aspire to become, or are currently involved inscience, especially engineers, mathematicians, and physicists, who make use of Fourier series in a variety of methods (solutions to separable Partial Differential Equations is a key example).
 This project is also useful for teachers and professors to aid students with visualization, along with providing said students a user-friendly and interactive program to explore how functions are represented through their Fourier series, and save functions they have previously worked with for future use.
-This project may also be of interest to a curious music theorist who is wanting to explore acoustics and modes of vibration, which are closely related to Partial Differential Equations, and hence the Fourier Series.
+This project may also be of interest to a curious music theorist who is wanting to explore acoustics and modes of vibration, which are closely related to Partial Differential Equations, where Fourier Series often turn up.

 Being in the Physics and Mathematics combined honours program, and having been exposed to and used Fourier Series in a variety of my courses (Electricity and Magnetism, Quantum Mechanics, Partial Differential Equations, and Mathematical